daohoangson/js-tinhte-api/README.md

  return <ApiProvider apiConfig={{ott}} />
  ```
  - **You want to render components on the server but they need api data to work?** You may use `fetchApiDataForProvider`, it will give you the `apiData` object, ready to be use with `ApiProvider`.

-### api.clone

-Returns a new api instance with merged configuration.

-Params:
- - `config` object

 ### api.fetchApiDataForProvider